 Placing buy orders without having enough cash may seem pointless, but it can indeed make sense.
-For example if you have 600 ₵ cash and Poland and Croatia are both traded for 340 ₵ at the moment.
-You may want to buy either 1 stock of Poland for 310 ₵ or 1 stock of Croatia for 325 ₵, whatever becomes available at that price.
+For example, say you have 600 ₵ cash and Arsenal and Liverpool are both traded for 340 ₵ at the moment.
+You may want to buy either 1 stock of Arsenal for 310 ₵ or 1 stock of Liverpool for 325 ₵, whatever becomes available at that price.
 You can place both orders and you will buy a share if the market price of one of the teams falls to that level.
-It would even make sense to place an order for 2 stocks of Poland for 310 ₵ or less, because you might get 2 stocks if the price falls to 300 ₵.
+It would even make sense to place an order for 2 stocks of Arsenal for 310 ₵ or less, because you might get 2 stocks if the price falls to 300 ₵.

 - As mentioned above, players can purchase complete sets of stocks from the bank for the equivalent value in cash at any time.
-Initially, the equivalent value for a complete set of 24 stocks (1 of each team) is 6,300 ₵.
-After teams are eliminated, a complete set of stocks consists in less than 24 teams, and the equivalent value correspondingly is also less than 6,300 ₵.
-For example, just before the final, a complete set consists only of 2 teams and the equivalent value is 1,700 ₵ (the price for the winner and the second).
-Players need to have at least 25,000 ₵ in cash to purchase a set of stocks.
-This rule prevents situations where a shortage of cash amongst all players brings trading to a halt.
+Initially, the equivalent value for a complete set of 20 stocks (1 of each team) is 6,950 ₵.
+After the final ranks of some teams are known, a complete set of stocks consists of less than 20 teams, and the equivalent value correspondingly is also less than 6,950 ₵.

-- Players can also give back complete sets of stocks to the bank and get the equivalent value in cash.
-Players need to own stocks of every team that is not yet eliminated in order to give them back to the bank, as the bank never trades individual stocks, but only complete sets.
+- Players can also sell complete sets of stocks to the bank and get the equivalent value in cash.
+Players need to own stocks of every team whose final rank is not yet known in order to sell them to the bank.

-- Players are listed in the ranking as soon as they have completed at least one trade with other players.
+- Players are listed in the ranking as soon as they have completed at least one trade.